binarykittenDE/infoVis/README.md

 * `bin/app.bundle.js` the bundled code in one file.

 ## Dev
-Yes you need npm.
-But I guess you're a good (javascript) programmer.
-So you should have this!
 1. `npm install`
 2. Start the server with `npm run startServer`
 3. Navigate to `localhost:8080` in browser